Share This Article

 You will be asked for your username and password.

 If these are correct, you will then be prompted to prove your identity another way.
 You might be able to set up your smartphone, for example, to use a facial scan as verification.
 Other online accounts might send your phone number or email address a one-time use code that you must enter within a certain frame of time.
 Some accounts will require you to approve access with a standalone authenticator app like Duo or Google Authenticator.

-Different forms of MFA
+Different forms of multi-factor authentication

-MFA can take several different forms, including:
+Multi-factor authentication can take several different forms, including:

 - Inputting an extra PIN (personal identification number) as well as your password

 - The answer to an extra security question like “What town did you go to high school in?”

 - A code sent to your email or texted to your device that you must enter within a short span of time